JonPSmith/AspNetReactSamples/README.md

 ![Task Runner Window](https://raw.githubusercontent.com/JonPSmith/AspNetReactSamples/master/ReactNpmTaskRunnerWindow.PNG)
 The results will appear in the Task Runner Explorer output pane.

+*NOTES:
+- commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
+Very useful when debugging/developing.
-*NOTE: I have sometimes found that Task Runner will only shows the `ReactWebPack.CoreRC2` Gulp commands.
+- I have sometimes found that Task Runner will only shows the `ReactWebPack.CoreRC2` Gulp commands.
 I found out the NPM Task Runner tool was disabled (not sure why).
 If you can't see the build commands then check that it is enabled via Tools->Extensions and Updates->Installed and search for NPM.*
-*NOTE: commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
-Very useful when debugging/developing.*

 ##### 4c.
 Notes about the Unit Tests